Washington State Statute of Limitations for Child Sex Abuse

 How can I protect my privacy if I file a lawsuit for childhood sexual abuse?

 Many courageous survivors have come forward and disclosed the horrors of abuse to hold powerful institutions accountable.
 It’s understandable that many others prefer to maintain their privacy.
-The law usually allows attorneys to file lawsuits on behalf of survivors of sexual abuse using a pseudonym, like “John Doe” or “Jane Doe,” or our client’s initials.
-Moreover, it may be possible to resolve your case privately without filing a lawsuit or going to court.
+The law allows plaintiffs who were victims of sexual abuse as minors to sue under their initials and maintain privacy through the litigation process.

 The attorneys at PCVA take a survivor-oriented, trauma-informed approach to child sexual abuse litigation.
 They understand the strength, courage and emotional investment it takes for someone to come forward and disclose these deeply disturbing experiences to strangers.
 They compassionately guide their clients through the legal process and serve as fierce advocates for survivors to receive the resources they deserve to heal from trauma.